 A written Assurance Report is required to be provided by the Verifier to the Issuer.
-This Assurance Report must state one of the following conclusions as to whether the proposed bond does not, in all material respects, meet the requirements of the Climate Bonds Standard.
-The following conclusions are in accordance with ISAE 3000: Assurance Engagements other than Audits or Reviews of Historical Financial Information, however an alternative equivalent standard may be used.
+This Assurance Report must state one of the following conclusions as to whether the proposed bond, loan or other debt instrument does not, in all material respects, meet the requirements of the Climate Bonds Standard.
+The following conclusions are in accordance with ISAE 3000: Assurance Engagements other than Audits or Reviews of Historical Financial Information.

-- a.
-Limited Assurance Conclusion -The Verifier gives a conclusion of their opinion, expressed in the negative, that there is no material misstatement in the subject matter being assured. - An example of a limited assurance conclusion is as follows: 'Based on the limited assurance procedures conducted and evidence obtained, nothing has come to our attention that causes us to believe that, in all material respects the Issuer's 20xx Climate Bond is not in conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.' - b.
-Qualified Limited Assurance Conclusion The Verifier gives a conclusion of their opinion, expressed in the negative, that there is a misstatement(s) in the matter being assured or there is insufficient evidence in relation to an aspect(s) of the subject matter being assured that is material but not pervasive enough to affect the whole subject matter being assured. - An example of a qualified limited assurance conclusion is as follows: 'Based on the limited assurance procedures conducted and evidence obtained, apart from 'X' described in the Basis for Qualification section of our report, nothing has come to our attention that causes us to believe that, in all material respects the Issuer's 20xx Climate Bond is not in conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.' - In the example qualified limited assurance conclusion, 'X' represents any misstatement that is material but not pervasive enough to affect matters as a whole.
+a.
+Limited Assurance Conclusion - The Verifier gives a conclusion of their opinion, expressed in the negative, that there is no material misstatement in the subject matter being assured.

+An example of a limited assurance conclusion is as follows: 'Based on the limited assurance procedures conducted and evidence obtained, nothing has come to our attention that causes us to believe that, in all material respects the Issuer's 20xx Climate Bond is not in conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.'

+b.
+Qualified Limited Assurance Conclusion - The Verifier gives a conclusion of their opinion, expressed in the negative, that there is a misstatement(s) in the matter being assured or there is insufficient evidence in relation to an aspect(s) of the subject matter being assured that is material but not pervasive enough to affect the whole subject matter being assured.

+An example of a qualified limited assurance conclusion is as follows: 'Based on the limited assurance procedures conducted and evidence obtained, apart from 'X' described in the Basis for Qualification section of our report, nothing has come to our attention that causes us to believe that, in all material respects the Issuer's 20xx Climate Bond is not in conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.'

+In the example qualified limited assurance conclusion, 'X' represents any misstatement that is material but not pervasive enough to affect matters as a whole.

-- c.
-An Adverse Conclusion The Verifier concludes that the subject matter includes a misstatement(s) that is material and pervasive enough to affect the whole subject matter being assured and because of that misstatement(s), the Verifier is unable to give a limited assurance conclusion or a qualified limited assurance conclusion - An example of an adverse limited assurance conclusion is as follows: 'Because of the significance of the matter described in the Basis for Adverse Conclusion section of our report, the Issuer's 20xx Climate Bond is not in conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.' - d.
-A Disclaimer of Conclusion The Verifier is unable to form an opinion about the subject matter, because they were unable to reasonably gather sufficient information and evidence leading to a material and pervasive limitation of scope, and therefore the Verifier is unable to give a limited assurance conclusion, a qualified limited assurance conclusion or an adverse conclusion. - An example of a disclaimer of conclusion is as follows: 'Because of the significance of the matter described in the Basis for Disclaimer of Conclusion section of our report, we have not been able to obtain sufficient appropriate evidence to form a conclusion on the Issuer's 20xx Climate Bond conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.
-Accordingly, we do not express a conclusion on that statement.'
+c.
+An Adverse Conclusion - The Verifier concludes that the subject matter includes a misstatement(s) that is material and pervasive enough to affect the whole subject matter being assured and because of that misstatement(s), the Verifier is unable to give a limited assurance conclusion or a qualified limited assurance conclusion d.
+A Disclaimer of Conclusion - The Verifier is unable to form an opinion about the subject matter, because they were unable to reasonably gather sufficient information and evidence leading to a material and pervasive limitation of scope, and therefore the Verifier is unable to give a limited assurance conclusion, a qualified limited assurance conclusion or an adverse conclusion.

+An example of an adverse limited assurance conclusion is as follows: 'Because of the significance of the matter described in the Basis for Adverse Conclusion section of our report, the Issuer's 20xx Climate Bond is not in conformance with the Climate Bonds Standard's Pre-Issuance / Post-Issuance Requirements.'